 Chasing beauty is a real problem, especially in the 21st century.
 It causes women to be dissatisfied with the beauty that God has graced them with, and causes men to be dissatisfied with the beauty that God has given to the women in their lives.
 Let’s not be fooled by the manipulation; let’s pray for the grace to appreciate feminine beauty as God has created it in the way He has intended it.

-Cost to Dollywood: probably six figures to book them for five weeks at 3 shows a daydollywood rhythm of the dance
+Cost to Dollywood: probably six figures to book them for five weeks at 3 shows a day

 Popularity: thousands of people waiting up to an hour to get in